Rainforests, Ruins & Reefs Belize Adventure Vacation

 Easy, Moderate or Challenging depending on desire and activity choices

-Weather: December to April is considered the best time to visit Belize and is generally the time with lowest rainfall and predominately sunny skies.
+Weather: December to April or May is considered the best time to visit Belize and is generally the time with lowest rainfall and predominately sunny skies.
 Humidity is generally low and the trade winds typically blow regularly keeping things comfortable.
 Higher rainfall typically occurs June-November.

 - January – Average low/high: 70°F/80°F